Muhtasham/jarvis-at-home/README.md

 ## Future directions

 Future directions would be to use proper inference server to have high througput, and also consider fully on device deployment for privacy.

+### What did not work
+The langchain integration seems to be broken, due to sdk updates, and the documentation is not clear on how to use it.
+I documented the issue under `notebooks/multion_langchain.ipynb` for future reference.